Skip to main content

 Payment Deadlines and Consequences

 Winning the auction is only the first step.
 The highest bidder must pay the full price by 5:00 p.m. mountain standard time on the next business day.
-Failing to pay has serious consequences: the ten thousand dollar deposit is forfeited, and the trustee can offer the property to the second-highest bidder or reopen bidding entirely.
+Failing to pay has serious consequences.
+The ten thousand dollar deposit is forfeited.
+The trustee can then offer the property to the second-highest bidder or reopen bidding entirely.

 The highest bidder at the sale, other than the beneficiary to the extent of the credit bid, shall pay the price bid by no later than 5:00 p.m. mountain standard time of the following day, other than a Saturday or legal holiday.
 If the highest bidder fails to pay the amount bid for the property struck off to the bidder at the sale, the trustee, in the trustee's sole discretion, shall either continue the sale to reopen bidding or immediately offer the trust property to the second highest bidder.